On invertible 2-dimensional framed and $r$-spin topological field theories: Introduction

+The group $\Zb/2$ is generated by the TFT $Z_\mathrm{Arf}$ computing the Arf invariant (Theorem~\ref{thm:Arf}), $a\in\Cb^{\times}$ correspond to the TFT $Z_{\chi}^a$ computing the Euler characteristic (Lemma~\ref{lem:eulerchar-SKK}). \end{corollary}

-The the rest of the paper is organised as follows.
-In Section~\ref{sec:inv-tft} we review the notion of invertible TFTs with tangential structures, the classification of Picard groupoids and functors of them, and finally we introduce the SKK groups.
+The rest of the paper is organised as follows.
+In Section~\ref{sec:inv-tft} we review the notion of invertible TFTs with tangential structures, the classification of Picard groupoids and functors of them.
+We introduce the SKK groups, and finally we present their computation in the stable case.
 In Section~\ref{sec:r-spin} we turn to dimension 2 and after a brief recollection of notions on framed and $r$-spin surfaces we compute the corresponding bordism and SKK groups.
-In Appendix~\ref{app:proof} we give the proof of Lemma~\ref{lem:torus-rel} which is central for our computation of the SKK groups.
+This yields the classification of 2-dimensional framed and $r$-spin TFTs with arbitrary target.
+Appendix~\ref{app:stable-computations} contain the proofs for the computation of the SKK groups in the stable case.
+These results were communicated to the author by Matthias Kreck, Stephan Stolz and Peter Teichner, we present the results with their kind permission.
+In Appendix~\ref{app:proof} we give the proof of Lemma~\ref{lem:torus-rel} which is central for our computation of the framed and $r$-spin SKK groups in dimension 2.